UofT-EcoSystem/DietCode/RFC.md

 jointly search within the same space and update the same cost model when auto-scheduling, which is therefore more efficient compared with existing auto-schedulers.
 We evaluate DietCode using state-of-the-art machine learning workloads on a modern GPU.

+## Evaluation Results

 Our evaluation shows that DietCode has the following key strengths when auto-scheduling an entire model end-to-end: (1) reduces the auto-scheduling time